Terms and Conditions

 2.0 Entry Requirements:

 In order for you to gain entry into LTi's TESOL Courses, you need to provide evidence of a sound level of ability in written and spoken English.
-One of the below examples of evidence of English proficiency must be provided prior to enrollment in the course.
+One of the below examples of evidence of English proficiency must be provided prior to enrolment in the course.
 The LTi Admissions Team will then assess if you meet the course entry requirements based on the evidence provided.

 2.1 Evidence of English proficiency examples include: